About Us

 Co-founders Sarah Horowitz (USA) and Liu Xiang (China) met in 2015 while working as program officers for a local nonprofit supporting ethnic minority textile artists across rural Guizhou.
 Over the next decade, they developed a deep love for the batik traditions of the Miao, Gejia, and Bouyi peoples— and, just as importantly, for the women who continue to carry these endangered traditions forward.

 When the nonprofit dissolved, Sarah and Liu Xiang knew the work was not finished.
-The friendships built over countless bowls of hot pot and rice wine were too precious, and deserved care, continuity, and creativity.
+The friendships forged and the market explorations begun invited further curiosity, care, and creativity.
 From that commitment, Bridge Indigo was born.

 What does "Bridge Indigo" mean?

-The Bridge Indigo brand logo is derived from the character ‘桥’ (qiao, meaning ‘bridge’) written in Small Seal script.
-Small Seal script was the official script of the Qin dynasty, China’s first unified state; historical records indicate that wax-resist dyeing first appeared in China during this period.
+The Bridge Indigo brand logo is derived from the character ‘’ (qiáo, meaning ‘bridge’) written in Small Seal script.
+Small Seal script was the official script of the Qin dynasty (around 200 BCE), China’s first unified state; historical records indicate that wax-resist dyeing first appeared in China during this period.